mrdbourke/tensorflow-deep-learning/11_passing_the_tensorflow_developer_certification_exam.md

 Now it's time to set your computer up.

 The exam takes place in PyCharm (a Python integrated developer environment or IDE).
 If you've never used PyCharm before, not to worry, you can get started using the [PyCharm quick start tutorial](https://www.jetbrains.com/pycharm/learn/).
-Plus, being able to get setup in a new developer environment is part of being a skilled developer.
+Plus, being able to get setup in a new development environment is part of being a skilled developer.

 But wait, PyCharm has a lot going on, how do I know to set it up for the TensorFlow Developer Certification Exam?